WPZE

 WPZE (102.5 FM) is a commercial Christian radio station licensed to Mableton, Georgia, and serving Metro Georgia.
 It is owned by Urban One and airs an urban gospel radio format.
 Studios and offices are at Centennial Tower in Downtown Atlanta.

 The effective radiated power (ERP) is 3,000 watts, making it a Class A FM station.
 The transmitter is in Southwest Atlanta, off Fairburn Road SW, near I-285.
-WPZE broadcasts using IBOC digital radio, an HD Radio system from iBiquity.

 History

 New Mableton Broadcasting Corp.

 The station is the result of Docket 80-90, the Federal Communications Commission (FCC) plan to allow more stations on the air by reducing the required spacings.
 During the mid-1980s, it was decided that one of these new stations would be assigned to the west-northwest side of metro Atlanta.
 Several applicants requested the new allotment be assigned to one of four cities: Mableton, Lithia Springs, Douglasville, and Forest Park.
 The frequency already belonged to WGHR in Marietta, the student radio station at what is now Southern Polytechnic State University.
 However the forced downgrade to second-class status left the class D station vulnerable.
 It applied for the new allotment and to have it reserved to Marietta and as noncommercial but the FCC refused this, leaving WGHR with no chance of upgrading.
 The remaining contenders applied in 1988, and had a lengthy battle in court.
 After many years of legal wrangling over the frequency, the station came on the air in 2001, forcing WGHR at SPSU to move to 100.7, and then off the air completely due to WWWQ's move-in on 100.5.

 The station on 102.5 was assigned the call sign WAWE on November 24, 1997 during its construction permit.
 The New Mableton Broadcasting Corporation had the FCC's permission to construct the station.